konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 resource managers for 10,000 instead of 100,000 runs.
 Conveniently, exactly one state was missing from the coverage.
 As my framework is programmatic, I just asked Claude to instrument the search to experimentally evaluate the visit frequencies per run for each reachable state.
-The figure below is quite detailed.
+Figure 6 is quite detailed.
 Click on it to see the full-size version.

 <figure markdown="1">